 Enable or disable Windows Defender's cloud and real-time protection

 Step 1.
-Open the Settings app and go to Windows Defender
+Open the Windows Security app

-The "Cloud-based Protection” is also turned on by default and it gives you “Real-time protection when Windows Defender sends info to Microsoft about potential security threats” .
-It also states that “this feature works best with Automatic sample submission enabled” which sends samples of suspicious files to Microsoft without prompting you to do so.
+The "Cloud-delivered protection" is also turned on by default and it "provides increased and faster protection with access to the latest protection data in the cloud."
+It also states that it "works best with Automatic sample submission turned on," which sends samples of suspicious files to Microsoft without prompting you to do so.

-Note that, i f you want to find more details about what information is sent to Microsoft and how it is used, you can always click or tap the Privacy statement links found beneath these settings.
+Note that, if you want to find more details about what information is sent to Microsoft and how it is used, you can always click or tap the "Privacy Statement" links found beneath these settings.